contagon/handbook/handbook/12-primary.md

 | Transition to classes | 5 minutes |
 | Classes and closing prayer | 20 minutes |

-In wards with many children, Primary leaders may divide children into two groups.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)In wards with many children, Primary leaders may divide children into two groups.
 One group is in classes while the other group is in singing time.
 Then the two groups change places.
-Leaders adjust the time as needed.Nursery for children ages 18 months to 3 years lasts 50 minutes.
+Leaders adjust the time as needed.

+Nursery for children ages 18 months to 3 years lasts 50 minutes.
 [Behold Your Little Ones](https://www.churchofjesuschrist.org/study/manual/behold-your-little-ones-nursery-manual?lang=eng) provides a suggested schedule.
 Children may start attending nursery when they are 18 months old.

 _Children’s Sacrament Meeting Presentation._ The annual children’s sacrament meeting presentation is held during the last few months of the year.
 The children present what they have learned at home and at church during the year.
 They help the congregation focus on Heavenly Father, the Savior, and Their teachings.

 The Primary presidency and music leader prayerfully plan the presentation.
 The bishopric gives direction.
 Children may sing, give talks, and share stories, scriptures, or testimonies.

-The presentation may take all or part of the meeting time after the sacrament.
-Units with few children may invite children’s family members to participate.Because of the sacredness of sacrament meeting, the presentation should not include visuals, costumes, or media presentations.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The presentation may take all or part of the meeting time after the sacrament.
+Units with few children may invite children’s family members to participate.

+Because of the sacredness of sacrament meeting, the presentation should not include visuals, costumes, or media presentations.

 See “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](https://www.churchofjesuschrist.org/study/come-follow-me/primary?lang=eng)” in Come, Follow Me﻿—For Primary for more information.